Search results for

 Price: $6.99

 ProShot is a camera app with exceptional control.
-It has the usual array of manual controls like exposure control, white balance, ISO, focus, and shutter speed.
-The app is good for privacy since it doesn’t store, collect, or transmit data.
+It has manual controls like exposure control, white balance, ISO, focus, and shutter speed.
+The app is suitable for privacy since it doesn’t store, collect, or transmit data.
 Some other features include RAW support, timelapse support, HEIC support (on compatible devices), and some pro-level stuff like a histogram.
-There is an evaluator app that you should try first in order to make sure your phone is compatible with all of the features.
+There is an evaluator app that you should try first to ensure your phone is compatible with all the features.
 We highly recommend trying it before buying.

 OldRoll